Why You Should Visit The Garden Museum

 There has been a church on this site since 1062.
 First wooden, it was rebuilt in stone from the late 11th century and reached its peak of importance and splendour in the 12th century.
 At that time it was church to the Archbishop of Canterbury’s London residence; Lambeth Palace.

-St Mary’s Tower on the right, adjacent to the red brick Morton’s Tower of Lambeth Palace, built in 1490.
+St Mary’s Tower (built in 1377) is on the right, adjacent to the red brick Morton’s Tower of Lambeth Palace, built in 1490.

 Why the Garden Connection?

 In 1638 the plant hunter John Tradescant the Elder was buried here.
 Seen as the first great gardener, he travelled the world collecting seeds and bulbs (along with other strange curiosities) which he then kept in his ‘Ark’ in Lambeth.